arXiv-research/DevLab-III-1/README.md

 # devLab-3
-A repository of experimental machine-learning algorithms/principles for research and development.
+A repository of experimental machine-learning algorithms/principles for research and development of blockchains.